melezhik/swat/README.md

 The only requirement for installer is that swat data files should be installed into _cpan module directory_ at the end of install process.
-[File::ShareDir::Install](http://search.cpan.org/perldoc?File%3A%3AShareDir%3A%3AInstall) allows you to install read-only data files from a distribution and considered best practise.
+[File::ShareDir::Install](http://search.cpan.org/perldoc?File%3A%3AShareDir%3A%3AInstall) allows you to install read-only data files from a distribution and considered as best practice for such a things.

 Here is example of Makefile.PL for [swat::mongodb package](https://github.com/melezhik/swat-packages/tree/master/mongodb-http):